kuhn-ruess/cmdbsyncer-docs/docs/checkmk/recipe_contact_groups.md

 ## Step 4: Create the Assignment Rule

-Go to: _Modules → Checkmk → Create Checkmk Setup Rules_
+Go to: _Modules → Checkmk → Manage Checkmk Setup Rules_

 Create a rule that assigns hosts to the contact group.
 Use `{{ location }}` to reference the host attribute as the condition label value: